The History Of The Rebel Jam

 2014 – UK / London

-This year will see the Rebel Jam come to London UK for the very first time on November 21-22nd and in another first it will be a 100% street event with a course designed by Brain Kachinsky.
-There'll also be a '21 years of DIG Magazine' photo gallery at House of Vans which you'll be hearing a lot more about here very soon.
-You can follow everything Rebel related via the website, Facebook or DIG of course.
-Hopefully see a bunch of you there!
+This year seen the Rebel Jam come to London UK for the very first time on November 21-22nd and in another first it was a 100% street event with a course designed by Brain Kachinsky.
+There was also a '21 years of DIG Magazine' photo gallery at House of Vans which you can see a lot more about here too.